It almost always happens at some god forbidden hour: the baby is crying.

 First, you have to figure out if it is thrush (it probably is).

-Take a piece of gauze and gently touch one of those milk curbs in your babe’s mouth.
+Take a piece of gauze and gently touch one of those milk curbs in your baby’s mouth.

 Thrush white patches will not come off easily.